R. E. Ellison

 I guess that requires finding direction, which in turn requires eyes, however, something missing from the avatar.

 Certainly there's enough content from the past to fill a library, but, as a student of mine once said in a song, "What have you done for me lately?"
 Ah, that remains to be seen.
 My output has always been unpredictable - years of nothing and then several hundred pages in a few months - so I can't say what the future holds.
-In the many years that have elapsed since I started calling myself a writer, (goin' on 40) I have composed far too much for it to be a fad, fluke, or the passing interest of some dilettante with too much spare time.
-I've composed 408 sonnets - just sonnets, mind you, (those 14-line, iambic pentameter poems that drove you crazy in school - 25 of them in a week for a friend who wanted a 'book of poetry' for the Renaissance Faire) so that gives you some idea of my output.
+In the many years that have elapsed since I started calling myself a writer, (goin' on 50) I have composed far too much for it to be a fad, fluke, or the passing interest of some dilettante with too much spare time.
+I've composed 550 sonnets - just sonnets, mind you, (those 14-line, iambic pentameter poems that drove you crazy in school - 25 of them in a week for a friend who wanted a 'book of poetry' for the Renaissance Faire, one a day in June of 2013 and again in 2015 with a few extras), some about important things like guacamole, fat people, spaghetti, grocery lists and Ganymede, so that gives you some idea of my output.
 Perhaps, if there is a call, or I have some vague desire, (or a bout of boredom only the tedious process of uploading anything in the proper format could alleviate), I'll put them here for people to puzzle over.

 In the meantime, enjoy the detritus that's shaken loose from the musty old museum in my head.
 It's an interesting place to be - for awhile, anyway.